RoSPA Health and Safety Awards

 Q: How do we qualify for the early registration discount?

-All Industry Sector, Fleet Safetyand Specialist Award entries (for all presentation venues or postal despatch), and Achievement Award entries for Birmingham or London presentation:
+All Industry Sector, Fleet Safety, Leisure Safety, Specialist, Inspiring Women in Safety and Inspiration Award entries (for all presentation venues or postal despatch), and Achievement Award entries (for all presentation venues)

 Entry Submission Period:

-NB Specialist Award entries not submitted by this deadline will be excluded from consideration for the competitions.
-Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.
+NB: Competitive Award entries not submitted by this deadline will be excluded from consideration for the competitions.
+Late Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.

-No guarantee is made that any entries submitted late will be included in official presentation events.
-Entries submitted after the advised deadline date will incur a late entry fee (£90.00 plus VAT).
+Entries submitted in line with the June 19, 2024 deadline will not be included in official presentation events.
+Entries submitted after the advised deadline date will incur a late entry fee (£110.00 plus VAT).

 Postal despatch (where selected):